The Best Questions to Ask When Picking A Summer Camp for Your Kids

 It may not feel like summer, but the winter months are the perfect time to start thinking about summer camp and making those plans!

 Are you looking for convenience, a good bargain, something your kids will love, a new experience, all of it?
 The options and variables involved with summer camps can be overwhelming!

 Here are three questions to ask to get you started on the right track and zero in on the perfect camp for you AND your kids.

 Which camp is right for your child?

-Bottom line: make sure they’re where they want to be.
-You probably already know your kids’ interests better than anyone so talk with them about the options and see what they’d like to do.
-In addition to traditional camps, the YMCA offers a slew of different camps including creative arts, sports, aquatics, gymnastics, theater, dance, tennis and much more.
+Bottom line: make sure your children are where they want to be.
+You have an idea about their interests better than anyone, so talk with them about the options and see what they would like to do.
+The YMCA of Greater Brandywine offers traditional camps as well as a variety of specialty camps including creative arts, sports, aquatics, gymnastics, theater, dance, tennis and much more.
 Check out all the options.